Aabrak/butsuri/README.md

 # butsuri
-Program that simulates physics using JavaScript
+Program that simulates physics using JavaScript.